 - Easy to change or cancel

-The registration although inexpensive to register does not provide a number of items that may be important to you as a business owner.
+Although inexpensive to register, the Master Business Licence does not provide several items that may be important to you as a business owner.

 The disadvantages are as follows: